Holiday Break: "The Grim Reaper" - Nate Boone Craft

 He downstairs on the front porch.

-He was there because he only lived just a couple blocks over over on El Conquin
+So, John came over within like three minutes.
+He was there because he only lived just a couple blocks over on El Algonquin.

-I went out the back door to come down through the side and told you probably he only
+I went out the back door to come down through the side and told you Broby on the end.

-uh well of course back then they just rolled them up in paper they only got the cigar that you got nowadays but uh
+Well of course back then they just rolled them up in paper.
+They ain't only got the cigar that you got nowadays.

 He might hear us.